HASE-Group/hase_iii_models/mu5/README.md

 This document describes the design of the MU5 computer, explains how the HASE simulation model works and includes a list of relevant publications.
 The most recent version of the model (V4.1) includes a Console entity containing a **Prog_No** parameter that can be edited after the model has been loaded into HASE. **Prog_No** can take values of 0, 1.
 2 allowing the user to select one of three programs contained in the model.
 Program 0 demonstrates the operation of the MU5 Name Store, Program 1 executes a scalar product program, Program 2 demonstrates the use of string processing instructions.

-The files for version 4 can be downloaded from <a href="http://www.icsa.inf.ed.ac.uk/research/groups/hase/models/mu5/MU5_V4.1.zip">MU5_V4.1.zip</a>.
+The files for version 4.1 can be downloaded from https://github.com/HASE-Group/mu5/tree/V4.1

-Instructions on how to use HASE models can be found at <a href="http://www.icsa.inf.ed.ac.uk/research/groups/hase/models/use.html" target="_blank">Downloading, Installing and Using HASE</a>.
+Instructions on how to use HASE models can be downloaded from https://github.com/HASE-Group/hase\_iii\_releases

 ### Overview